-

 Importing data from an accounting system is non-destructive.
 Your accounting software won’t update or overwrite unless you push data over to it – and if you choose to do so, it’s perfectly safe.

-To connect to an accounting system, navigate to the Admin section of the main menu, then select Connections and follow the prompts to activate the desired connection.
+To connect to an accounting system, navigate to the Admin > Integrations.

 You’ll be asked to log in using your system credentials and from there you’ll be able to begin importing data.
 The following example shows doing this for a MYOB connection.